WeTechHK/Universal-BCOS-DOC/source/advance/accounts.md

 # Accounts

-An Universal BCOS account is an entity with an ether (ETH) balance that can send transactions on Universal BCOS.
+An Universal BCOS account is an entity with a balance that can send transactions on Universal BCOS.
 Accounts can be user-controlled or deployed as smart contracts.

 ## Prerequisites

-To help you better understand this page, we recommend you first read through our [introduction to Universal BCOS](/developers/docs/intro-to-Universal BCOS/).
+To help you better understand this page, we recommend you first read through our [introduction to Universal BCOS](../overview/introduction_universal_bcos.md).

 ## Account types

 Universal BCOS has two account types:

 - Externally-owned account (EOA) – controlled by anyone with the private keys
 - Contract account – a smart contract deployed to the network, controlled by code.
-Learn about [smart contracts](/developers/docs/smart-contracts/)
+Learn about [smart contracts](../basic/smart_contract.md)

 Both account types have the ability to:

 - Receive, hold and send ETH and tokens
 - Interact with deployed smart contracts

-### Key differences
+### Two types differences

 **Externally-owned**